 In Their Own Words

-"We see those differences all the time.
-We have some very high-profile visiting artists come through MP&E and get to watch them record or mix.
+"We have some very high-profile visiting artists come through MP&E and get to watch them record or mix.
 They each get spectacular results, but through vastly different approaches.
 It reinforces the fact that each of us needs to go through our own process to get to the ultimate goal: the intended emotional impact that connects an artist with a listener."